Overview

 | Miscellaneous / Buffer | 10% | ₹1,800 |

-In tier-2 cities (Pune, Jaipur, Bhubaneswar), the same budget typically covers a more comfortable standard of living.
-Track every expense for at least the first two months to calibrate the estimate against reality.
+In tier-2 cities like Pune, Jaipur, or Bhubaneswar, the same budget usually buys a more comfortable standard of living.
+Track every expense for at least the first two months so the estimate matches reality rather than guesswork.

-One non-obvious budget item: the emergency fund.
-Even a ₹5,000–10,000 buffer in a savings account prevents you from going into credit card debt over a medical expense or a travel emergency.
-Build this before anything else.
+One item that's easy to skip: the emergency fund.
+Even ₹5,000-10,000 sitting in a savings account keeps a medical bill or a travel emergency from turning into credit card debt.
+Set this aside before anything else.

 Step 5: Understand Loan Repayment Strategy

-Once you graduate and start working, education loan repayment becomes a priority.
-Most students treat this as a simple EMI obligation and pay the minimum.
-A slightly more active approach can save significant money.
+Once you graduate and start working, loan repayment becomes a priority.
+Most people treat it as a fixed EMI obligation and pay the minimum.
+A slightly more active approach saves real money.

-Start paying during the moratorium.
-You are not required to pay during the moratorium period, but you are allowed to.
-If you can pay even the simple interest that accrues each month — on ₹10 lakh at 10%, that is approximately ₹8,333/month — you prevent the interest from capitalising into principal.
-This keeps your effective loan amount at ₹10 lakh on Day 1 of formal repayment, rather than ₹11–12 lakh if you let interest accrue for 5 years (a typical moratorium for a 4-year course plus one year grace).
+Consider paying during the moratorium.
+You're not required to, but you're allowed to.
+Paying just the simple interest that accrues each month, roughly ₹8,333/month on ₹10 lakh at 10%, stops that interest from capitalising into principal.
+That keeps your effective loan amount at ₹10 lakh on day one of formal repayment, instead of ₹11-12 lakh if interest accrues untouched for the typical 5-year moratorium on a 4-year course plus grace period.

 Section 80E tax deduction.
-Under the old tax regime, the entire interest component of your education loan EMI is deductible from taxable income under Section 80E — there is no cap.
-The deduction is available for 8 consecutive financial years from the year you start repaying.
-On a salary of ₹8 lakh per year with ₹1 lakh in annual loan interest, this brings your taxable income to ₹7 lakh and saves approximately ₹20,000–30,000 in tax per year depending on your tax bracket.
-Note: this deduction is not available under the new tax regime (Section 115BAC).
+Under the old tax regime, the entire interest component of your education loan EMI is deductible from taxable income under Section 80E, with no cap.
+The deduction runs for 8 consecutive financial years from when you start repaying.
+On a ₹8 lakh salary with ₹1 lakh in annual loan interest, that brings taxable income down to ₹7 lakh and saves roughly ₹20,000-30,000 in tax a year depending on your bracket.
+This deduction isn't available under the new tax regime (Section 115BAC).

 Prepayment strategy.
-Education loans from nationalised banks do not charge prepayment penalties.
-Once you receive your first appraisal increment or annual bonus, consider making a lump-sum principal prepayment.
-Even a ₹50,000 prepayment in Year 2 on a ₹10 lakh, 10-year loan saves approximately ₹65,000–75,000 in total interest.
+Education loans from nationalised banks carry no prepayment penalty.
+Once your first appraisal increment or annual bonus arrives, consider a lump-sum principal prepayment.
+Even ₹50,000 prepaid in year 2 on a ₹10 lakh, 10-year loan saves roughly ₹65,000-75,000 in total interest.

-Prioritise education loan over other borrowing.
-Education loan interest rates (8.5–14%) are typically higher than home loan rates (8–9%) but lower than personal loan and credit card rates (15–36%).
-In your repayment priority order, education loans should come after any credit card or personal loan debt, but before accelerated home loan prepayment.
+Prioritise education loans over other borrowing, mostly.
+Education loan rates (8.5-14%) run higher than home loan rates (8-9%) but lower than personal loans and credit cards (15-36%).
+In your repayment order, clear credit card or personal loan debt first, then education loans, and leave accelerated home loan prepayment for last.

 Step 6: Start Investing Early

-The most counterintuitive piece of student financial advice is this: invest before you think you can afford to.
-The mathematics of compound interest is so powerful at long time horizons that even tiny early contributions dwarf much larger later contributions.
+The most counterintuitive piece of student financial advice is to invest before you feel ready to.
+Compound interest is powerful enough over long horizons that small early contributions can outgrow much larger contributions made later.

 | Investor | Monthly SIP | Start Age | End Age | Corpus at 56 |